juliarose/juliutils/README.md

 Recursively clones an object's values.

-This may not work this with objects that have complex properties.
-Use with caution and do not assume.
+This works for simple objects containing simple types like strings, number, and dates.
+Complex objects containing state may have issues..

 #### Parameters